sandond77/burgerEJS/README.md

 # burgerEJS
-This is a EJS-Express app built to serve as an online ordering platform for a popular burger restaurant.
+This is a EJS-Express app built to serve recreation of a certain popular burger restaurant's menu.